 Features of Midwife Toads

-There are five species of midwife toads, all belonging to the genus Alytes.
+Five species of midwife toads exist.
+They belong to the genus Alytes.
 (The genus is the first part of the scientific name for an organism.)
 The common midwife toad has the scientific name Alytes obstetricans and is native to countries in western and central Europe.
 The toad also lives in Britain, where it's an introduced species.
 It's probably best known for the male's habit of carrying the eggs.